Skip to main content

 • 🎯 Events: EventType.Evaluation

-Method isFeatureFlagActive() collected with useFeatureFlag hook indicates whether the visitor with visitorCode has featureKey active.
-The method checks for targeting, finds the variation for the visitor and saves it to storage.
-The hook also sends the tracking request.
+The method isFeatureFlagActive(), used with the useFeatureFlag hook, determines whether a visitor identified by visitorCode has the specified featureKey active.
+This method checks the targeting conditions, identifies the variation for the visitor, and saves this information to storage.
+Additionally, the hook sends a tracking request.

 note